Course Outline

 CAP Theorem and Consistency Models for Government

-- Choosing between consistency and availability in government systems
+- Choosing between consistency and availability for government services

 Data Distribution and Storage Strategies for Government